w102060018w/Nature-Cut-Out/README.md

 Also, if you stuck in some problems when installing OpenCV with Python bindings, I will recommend following [this tutorial](http://www.pyimagesearch.com/2016/12/05/macos-install-opencv-3-and-python-3-5/) written by [Adrian Rosebrock](http://www.pyimagesearch.com/author/adrian/).

 ## Usage
-### 1. Docker-container + Jupyter Notebook (easy to test on your own images)
+### Option-1.
+Docker-container + Jupyter Notebook (easy to test on your own images)
 #### Basic usage:
-Put the images you want to test in the ./input/</br>
+First put the images you want to test in the ./input/</br>
-First follow **[this](https://github.com/w102060018w/caffe-opencv-cuda8.0-docker)**. github repository for installing caffe-opencv-CUDA8.0-docker and run the container.
+Second, follow **[this github repository](https://github.com/w102060018w/caffe-opencv-cuda8.0-docker)** for installing caffe-opencv-CUDA8.0-docker and run the container.

 Then clone the current repo and download the pre-train model :
 ```